-- A. Uniformed Services Shared Leave Pool Program - B. Foster Parent Shared Leave Pool Program - C. Veterans' In-State Service Shared Leave Pool Program under the auspices of a religious denomination, church or religious organization.
-Leave without pay may only be denied if the employee's absence would impose an undue hardship on the Employer as defined by Chapter 82-56 WAC or the employee is necessary to maintain public safety.
+- A. Uniformed Services Shared Leave Pool Program - B. Foster Parent Shared Leave Pool ProgramC.
+Veterans' In-State Service Shared Leave Pool Program

-ARTICLE 25: UNPAID HOLIDAYS FOR A REASON OF FAITH OR CONSCIENCE
+ARTICLE 25 - UNPAID HOLIDAYS FOR A REASON OF FAITH OR CONSCIENCE

-- 25.1 Leave without pay will be granted for a reason of faith or conscience for up to two (2) workdays per calendar year as provided below. - A. Leave without pay will be granted for up to two (2) workdays per calendar year for a reason of faith or conscience or an organized activity conducted

-- B. The Employer will allow an employee to use compensatory time, personal holiday or vacation leave in lieu of leave without pay.
-All requests to use compensatory time, personal holiday or vacation leave requests must indicate the leave is being used in lieu of leave without pay for a reason of faith or conscience.
-An employee's personal holiday must be used in full workday increments. - C. An employee's seniority date, probationary period or trial service period will not be affected by leave without pay taken for a reason of faith or conscience. - D. Employees will only be required to identify that the request for leave is for a reason of faith or conscience or an organized activity conducted under the auspices of a religious denomination, church, or religious organization.
+- 25.1 Unpaid time off will be granted for a reason of faith or conscience for up to two (2) workdays per calendar year as provided below. - A. Unpaid time off will be granted for up to two (2) workdays per calendar year for a reason of faith or conscience or an organized activity conducted under the auspices of a religious denomination, church or religious organization.
+Unpaid time off may only be denied if the employee's absence would impose an undue hardship on the Employer as defined by Chapter 82-56 WAC or the employee is necessary to maintain public safety. - B. The Employer will allow an employee to use holiday credit, compensatory time, personal holiday or vacation time off in lieu of unpaid time off.
+All requests to use holiday credit, compensatory time, personal holiday or vacation time off must indicate the time off is being used in lieu of unpaid time off for a reason of faith or conscience.
+An employee's personal holiday must be used as a full workday. - C. An employee's seniority date, probationary period or trial service period will not be affected by unpaid time off taken for a reason of faith or conscience. - D. Employees will only be required to identify that the request for time off is for a reason of faith or conscience.

-ARTICLE 26: CIVIL/JURY DUTY LEAVE AND BEREAVEMENT LEAVE
+ARTICLE 26 - CIVIL/JURY DUTY LEAVE AND BEREAVEMENT TIME OFF

-For the purposes of this Article, paid leave will be the salary the employee receives in their appointed position plus any additional monies (including, but not limited to shift differential and assignment pay) and benefits.
+For the purposes of this Article, paid time off will be the salary the employee receives in their appointed position plus any additional monies (including, but not limited to shift differential and assignment pay) and benefits.

-26.1 Civil Duty
+26.1 Civil Duty.

-Leave with pay will be granted for jury duty, to serve as trial witnesses, or to exercise other subpoenaed civil duties such as testifying at depositions.
-Employees are not entitled to civil leave for civil legal actions that they initiate or when named as a defendant in a private legal action that is unrelated to their University employment.
-The employee will notify the Employer as soon as they become aware of the need for a civil duty leave.
+Paid time off will be granted for jury duty, to serve as trial witnesses, or to exercise other subpoenaed civil duties such as testifying at depositions.
+Employees are not entitled to civil duty time off for civil legal actions that they initiate or when named as a defendant in a private legal action that is unrelated to their University employment.
+The employee will notify the Employer as soon as they become aware of the need for a civil duty time off.